-Where the owner cannot be found, stray dogs are sent to one of our kennels for up to seven days, during which time the owner has the opportunity to come forward to claim their dog.
+Where the owner cannot be found, stray dogs are sent to one of our kennels for seven days, during which time the owner has the opportunity to come forward to claim their dog.

-What if I have lost my cat or dog?
+What if I have lost my cat?

 - Contact Battersea Lost Dogs and Cats Line to file a missing report (0901 477 8477 Monday to Sunday, 8am to 8pm)

 - Contact local veterinary practices, animal shelters and animal hospitals

 - If your cat is micro chipped, contact the relevant database to ensure that your details are up to date